-Scientists from the University of Sussex develop an alternative advanced touchscreen technology.
-This new touchscreen technology overcomes the deficit in the traditional display, phone and tablet material that depends on electrodes made from indium tin oxide (ITO).
-Scientists showed that now it is possible to create extremely small pixels, small enough for high-definition LCD displays.
+Scientists from the University of Sussex have developed an alternative advanced touchscreen technology.
+This new touchscreen technology overcomes the deficit in traditional display, phone, and tablet material, which depends on indium tin oxide (ITO) electrodes.
+Scientists have shown that it is now possible to create tiny pixels that are small enough for high-definition LCDs.
 For example, smartphones and the next generation of television and computer screens.

-In previous research, silver nanowires match with transmittances and conductivities of ITO films and also surpasses them.
+In previous research, silver nanowires match the transmittances and conductivities of ITO films and also surpass them.
 Thus, the material is extremely attractive for touchscreens.
-Although, for the first time, such kind of nanomaterial is compatible with more demanding applications like LCD and OLED displays.
+However, for the first time, such kind of nanomaterial is compatible with more demanding applications like LCD and OLED displays.

 He said, “Silver nanowire and silver nanowire/graphene hybrids are probably the most viable alternatives to existing technologies.
 Others scientists have studied several alternative materials.
 But the main issue is, the majority of other materials do not effectively compete with ITO.
 We can say, they are too expensive to produce, at least at the moment.”